AIDS Retrospective Slideshow: A Pictorial Timeline of the HIV/AIDS Pandemic

 ▪ AIDS becomes the leading cause of death worldwide for people aged 15 to 59.

 ▪ President Bush announces the $15 billion President's Emergency Plan for AIDS Relief.
-The prevention portion of the plan is criticized for over-emphasis on abstinence.
+Critics say the prevention part of the plan overemphasizes saying no to sex altogether.
 But the plan provides much-needed HIV/AIDS-treatment funds to 15 nations.

 ▪ Merck's HIV vaccine fails in clinical trials -- the latest in a long line of vaccine failures.
-However, new candidate vaccines continue to move through the development pipeline.
+But new vaccines are still in development.

-▪ UNAIDS recommends adult circumcision after it's found to halve HIV transmission from women to men in regions of high prevalence.
+▪ UNAIDS recommends adult male circumcision after research shows it halves HIV transmission from women to men in high-risk regions.

-▪ The CDC says improved surveillance shows HIV in America is worse than we'd thought: 1.1 million infected, up 11% from 2003.
+▪ The CDC says research shows HIV in America is worse than we'd thought: 1.1 million infected, up 11% from 2003.

 ▪ New HIV infection rates soar among men who have sex with men.

-▪ Luc Montagnier and Francoise Barre-Sinoussi awarded Nobel Prize in medicine for discovery of HIV.
+▪ Luc Montagnier and Francoise Barre-Sinoussi receive the Nobel Prize in medicine for the discovery of HIV.

 ▪ Of the 33 million people now living with HIV, 3 million are getting treatment.
-That's less than a third of those who need immediate treatment.
+That's less than a third of those who need treatment right away.
 Yet for the first time, global AIDS deaths decline.

-UNAIDS calculates that the global spread of AIDS peaked in 1996 at 3.5 million new infections.
+UNAIDS says the global spread of AIDS peaked in 1996 with 3.5 million new infections.
 Deaths peaked in 2004, at 2.2 million.
 Yet AIDS Day 2009 brings grim figures: 2.7 million new HIV infections and 2 million AIDS deaths in the previous year.
 More than half of those who need it get no treatment.

 Polls show most Americans no longer consider AIDS a major problem.
 They're wrong.
 New infections continue to soar.
 Over half are in men who have sex with men, but 31% are in heterosexuals.
 African Americans -- 12% of the U.S. population -- get 45% of new HIV infections.